4 Steps to Stop Summer Learning Loss

 Kids often lose much of what they learned from the school year over the summer.
 This is because most of the time, during the summer, we don’t spend much time stimulating the brain and keeping them active.

 It’s typical for kids to lose between two and four months of learning over the summer.
 Kids who are already struggling can lose between four and six months!

 In as little as 30-60 minutes a day, you can prevent your kids from having summer learning loss, and they’ll still have a bunch of free time.

 Planning is a HUGE part of growing up.
 If you don’t have a plan together, you are often just getting carried by the wind as life happens around you.
 Let your kids buy into their own success by having them plan their day, week, or month.
 Feel free to give them suggestions or some ideas, but push them to want to be productive or to get the most out of their summer and not have it pass by without doing the things that they wanted to do.

 During the school year, most of the planning in their lives is already taken care of through school and specific after-school curricular activities like sports, scouts, or music.
 Instilling planning over the summer will be one of the real first chances they’ll get to make their own structure of their time.

 Our at-home, online Summer Reading Program instills planning along with other executive function activities.
 Each week, we also have a special Week In Review form that revisits what you did over the week, what you did the best, where you could use some improvement, and what do you want to tackle the next week.
 Registration is now open.

 Step 2: Get Access to Free Books Online

-Having your kids write down what they have read increases your kid’s ability to make multiple connections, memories, and think more critically about what they have read.
+When your kids write down what they have read, it increases their ability to make multiple connections, memories, and think more critically about what they have read.